WHAT WE'RE SPINNING

 Fennesz

-From Pitchfork: “As part of the boutique label’s final crop of releases, the Austrian experimental musician strips back and stretches out, exploring the nuances of his guitar in real time.”
+From Pitchfork: "As part of the boutique label's final crop of releases, the Austrian experimental musician strips back and stretches out, exploring the nuances of his guitar in real time."
 We got turned on the Fennesz back with his 2008 release Black Seas as the housing crash of 08 was still weighing on the nation.
-Flying from CA into Philadelphia or JFK, arriving on dark Monday, arriving around midnight in the middle of winter, we’d stare out the taxi window as the dead industrial parts of town flashed by.
-Black Seas (or Christopher Bissonnette’s Periphery) would be playing on our headphones.
+Flying from CA into Philadelphia or JFK, typically arriving on a dark Monday evening around midnight in the middle of winter, we'd stare out the taxi window as the grimey, run down industrial parts of town flashed by.
+Black Seas (or Christopher Bissonnette's Periphery) would be playing on our headphones.
 This dark ambient music was the absolutely perfect soundtrack for that experience.
 On this one, an album of one 24 minute song, the end of the world mood starts after 10 minutes of gental, sparse guitar plucking.
-Then it dissolves into Fennesz’s dystopian, machines are taking over the world while you sleep sound.
+Then it dissolves into Fennesz's dystopian, machines are taking over the world while you sleep, sound.
 We love it.
 (Feb '25)

 Meagre Martin